Home

 Ethics & Equity Foundations

-3. Inclusive & Accepting Word Choice – Become competent in choosing words that inspire an inclusive and accepting environment in which to practice yoga.
+3. Inclusive & Accepting Word Choice Be competent in choosing words that inspire an inclusive and accepting environment in which to practice yoga.

-5. Body Positivity + Larger Bodies – Be aware of perspectives and actions that can help teachers to support students in having a body-positive experience.
+5. Body Positivity + Larger Bodies Be aware of perspectives and actions that can help to support students in having a body positive experience.

 Teaching Arts